-While Thanksgiving might still be steeped in tradition, Friendsgiving, with guests chosen simply because you enjoy their company, is where you can celebrate great friendships with a delicious organic spread, or even break from traditional Thanksgiving fare, if you like.
+While Thanksgiving might still be steeped in tradition, Friendsgiving -- a Thanksgiving with guests chosen simply because you enjoy their company -- is where you can celebrate great friendships with a delicious organic spread, or even break from traditional Thanksgiving fare, if you like.

 An all-vegan spread?
 Summery strawberry pie?
 Fried chicken?
 Sure, why not!

 Even for those who love to cook, turkey can be kind of predictable.
 For many years, that was my logic for eschewing the whole-bird route altogether.